grisuno/agi/README.md

 ## 2. Method: The Grokkit Architecture
 ### 2.1 Core Components
-AGI consists of three elements:
+AGI consists of eleven elements:

 - Algorithmic Cassettes: Independent neural modules, each trained to grok a specific task:
 - ParityCassette: MLP for k-bit subset parity (k=3) in n-bit inputs.